ubinhash/lens-prophet-lab/README.md

 ### 3. Lens Feed Fetching

-During the prediction creation process, the reasoning part is created as a lens feed, posting to a specific feed url, stored in grove and will be linked to the prediction on chain.
+During the prediction creation process, the reasoning part is created as a lens feed, posting to a specific feed url (with your lens account), stored in grove and will be linked to the prediction on chain with your crypto wallet.

-The prediction have a `postId` field linked to the hex of lens feed.
+The prediction have a `postId` field linked to the hex of lens feed (So you can potentially reference **other's post**, currently not supported via UI).
 When we fetch and render latest prediction from graph, we also render the reasoning detail by querying the lens protocol api.

 ### 4. Stake Splitting